riseupalex/CitComAI-Hub.github.io/docs/index.md

 template: home.html
 ---
 # Minimal Package for TEF nodes
 ### WP3 provides the Minimal Package required for CitCom.ai TEF nodes, aimed at ensuring interoperability across a wide range of TEF nodes.
-This package introduces the initial basic elements necessary to develop interoperable AI services following the mechanisms proposed in MIM1 and MIM2.
+This package introduces the initial basic elements necessary to develop interoperable AI services following the mechanisms proposed in MIMs.
 <br>

 <div class="grid cards" markdown>